 - yd: yard

 Ready to put all this measuring knowledge to good use?
-If you’re a business owner, the best way is by advertising with the right tools for the job.
+If you’re a business owner, the best way is by advertising with the right imprinted promotional products.
 Print your logo and company’s contact information on any of these options, and you’ll be miles ahead of the competition!

 The Bottom Line